 Recent SunPass Discount Programs - From time to time, the Department may implement discount programs for SunPass customers on the System or portions thereof and on Department-owned or operated Toll facilities.
-In August 2022, the Governor announced a temporary discount program for certain customers using System and Department-owned toll roads called "SunPass Savings," which ran from September through December 2022.
-The program provided account credits to customers with a SunPass or other Florida-based interoperable accounts.
+The "SunPass Savings" program ran from September through December 2022, and provided account credits to customers with a SunPass or other Florida-based interoperable accounts.
 On a monthly basis, customers with at least 40 paid qualifying transactions received a 20% credit, and customers with at least 80 paid qualifying transactions received a 25% credit.
 Credits to customers under the SunPass Savings program totaled approximately \$16.0 million.
-Thereafter, the State Legislature created and funded a toll relief program for calendar year 2023, under which customers with a SunPass account or other Florida-based interoperable accounts with 35 or more qualifying transactions in a calendar month received an account credit equal to 50% of the amount paid for those transactions.
+In 2023, the Legislature created and funded a toll relief program under which customers with a SunPass account or other Florida-based interoperable accounts with 35 or more qualifying transactions in a calendar month received an account credit equal to 50% of the amount paid for those transactions.
 The account credits were funded by a \$500 million appropriation to the STTF for the Department to reimburse the Enterprise and other toll authorities in the State.
 Credits to qualifying Turnpike System transactions during calendar year 2023 totaled \$206.6 million.
 As the Enterprise was reimbursed by the Department for account credits issued from the funds appropriated to the STTF, this toll relief program did not have an impact on System Revenues.

-During the 2024 legislative session, the State Legislature adopted legislation creating and funding a toll relief program for April 2024, through March 2025, subject to approval by the Governor.
+During the 2024 legislative session, a toll relief program was created to run from April 2024 through March 2025.
 Under the program, certain customers with a SunPass account or other Florida-based interoperable accounts with 35 or more qualifying transactions in a calendar month will receive an account credit equal to 50% of the amount paid for those transactions.
-The State Legislature has appropriated \$450 million to the STTF for the Department to reimburse the Enterprise and other toll authorities in the State for this toll relief program, so it is anticipated that there will be no impact to System Revenues.
-If approved by the Governor, the appropriated funds will be transferred to the STTF and will be drawn on by the Enterprise to reimburse credits to SunPass and other Florida-based interoperable accounts.
+The Legislature has appropriated \$450 million to the STTF for the Department to reimburse the Enterprise and other toll authorities in the State for this toll relief program, as such, no impacts to System Revenues are anticipated.
+The appropriated funds will be transferred to the STTF and will be drawn on by the Enterprise to reimburse credits to SunPass and other Florida-based interoperable accounts.